sheldonh/calculation/README.md

 should deliver it?"

 Note, however, that this does not protect the value of a consistent solution model interface.
-As the interface of the solution model is explored and proven and increasingly becomes a dependency in system, the value of freedom to explore diminishes, while the value of guaranteed interface conformance increases.
+As the interface of the solution model is explored and proven and increasingly becomes a dependency in the ecosystem, the value of freedom to explore diminishes, while the value of guaranteed interface conformance increases.
 This guarantee can be delivered in two steps, by